dcleere/extractor/README.md

 # extractor

 A small proof-of-concept for regulatory clause & entity extraction: ingest a regulatory PDF or HTML document, segment it into clauses (definitions, obligations, exemptions, penalties, effective dates, scope), extract legally significant entities linked to those clauses, and attach source evidence plus a review signal to every extraction.

+I considered the OCR and validation steps as highest risk since these will flow to downstream systems.
+Ensuring that these steps operate effectively, can scale efficiently and monitored closely is extremely important in building a trustworthy system.

 The full end-to-end system design (production architecture, OCR trade-offs, evaluation plan, rollout strategy) is in